-The ocean is home to a fascinating variety of ecosystems, from tide pools along the shore to the depths of the middle Pacific.
-Dive below the surface to explore marine biodiversity and to learn how people can help protect it.
+The Ocean is home to a fascinating variety of ecosystems, from tide pools along the shore to the depths of the middle Pacific.
+Dive below the surface to explore marine biodiversity and learn how to protect our Ocean.

 Students will explore a variety of ecosystems, including California’s own kelp forests, where sea lions, dolphins and whales roam.
 They will examine how human activities are changing these ecosystems and how marine creatures cope with the changes.
-We will take a look at the Great Pacific Garbage Patch to learn how plastics move around our oceans.
-The class will also look at how the work of marine biologists can help protect the diversity of sea life.
-Activities will include experiments, dissection of ocean animals and creation of hand-crafted marine creatures from recycled plastics and trash.
+Students will examine the Great Pacific Garbage Patch to learn how plastics move around the Ocean.
+The class will also identify marine biologists working to protect the diversity of sea life.
+Activities will include dissection of organisms and individual projects.

 What You Will Learn